vsdip/rvmyth_avsdpll_interface/README.md

 # rvmyth_avsdpll_interface

-The aim of this repository is to integrate rvmyth (RISC-V CPU core) with Phase Locked Looop (PLL) using open-source EDA tools.
+The aim of this repository is to integrate rvmyth (RISC-V CPU core) with Phase Locked Looop (PLL) clock multiplier IP using open-source EDA tools.
 The whole project focuses on Mixed Signal Physical Design.
 ### Tools Required

 iverilog and gtkwave